 New orange foliage changes to green as the plant matures.
 You can help this philodendron to grow colorful new leaves by giving it plenty of indirect sunlight.

 Unlike its tree-dwelling relatives, this eye-catching philodendron hybrid won't climb.
 It is a clump-forming plant growing from a ground-hugging rosette.
 Short, upright stems carry large, thick leaves.
 It will reach about 2-ft tall and spread about as wide.
 The good news is that Philodendron 'Prince of Orange' won't need staking.
 But if it gets too leggy, you can cut off some of the stems to keep the plant in shape.

-Keep those leaves dust-free by gently wiping them with a soft, damp cloth.
+Big-leaf plants tend to be dust-catchers.
+Keep them clean by gently wiping them with a soft, damp cloth.

 Move young plants to a pot 1-2 inches (2.5-5 cm) larger every year or two.
 Don't overpot -- a common mistake with houseplants.
 Why?
 A too-big container will hold too much water, which may cause root rot.
 It is best to use a pot with drainage holes so you can water thoroughly without drowning your plant.

 Want to use a decorative container without drainage holes?
 Use it as a cachepot -- just slip the plain nursery pot into the cachepot to cover it up.
 I put small rocks in the bottom of cachepots to keep the inner pot above the drainage water.

 New leaves that are yellow speckled and crinkled are a sign of aphids.
 These sap-sucking insects attack soft, new growth on plants.
 Rinse off the leaves with tepid water, then treat your plant with insecticidal soap.
 Philodendrons seem to shrug off aphids once they've been treated.
 Aphids usually only attack plants that have been outdoors.